ediboc/EA-test/README.md

 *CompleteDataLanguage.csv:* is the join of players files (CSV) and language (JSON).

-#### EAplayers.sqlite3: sqlite database
+#### EA-test-database.sql: sqlite database
-Here we export to tables CompCsvClusters.csv as players (primary key ID) and CompleteJSONDataset (primary key ID_ctlg) Most of the data can be store in a row, the tables have primary key and do not have sub documents, then we can choose a structured database.
+Here we export to tables CompCsvClusters.csv as players (primary key ID) and CompleteJSONDataset (primary key ID_ctlg) as country_languages.
+The data observation can be store in a row, the tables have primary key and do not have sub documents, then we can choose a structured database.

 ## Objective 2:Build a Data Visualization of the data FIFA game by country and languages.
 Clustering to help us for take the best decisions for Localization.